freetronics/Eleven/README.md

 CREDITS
 -------
-The TwentyTen was designed by Marc Alexander (marc@freetronics.com) and Jonathan Oxer (jon@freetronics.com) based on previous work by the Arduino team (www.arduino.cc/playground/Main/People) which includes:
+The Eleven was designed by Marc Alexander (marc@freetronics.com) and Jonathan Oxer (jon@freetronics.com) inspired by previous work by the Arduino team (www.arduino.cc/playground/Main/People) which includes:

  * Massimo Banzi